 How does alcohol impact babies?

-Infants under 3 months process alcohol at about half the rate of adults, so limiting alcohol consumption can keep your little one’s liver safe and well-developed.
-Alcohol can impact your baby’s eating and sleeping — after the mother consumes an alcoholic beverage, her baby gets about 20% less milk than usual.
+Infants under 3 months process alcohol at about half the rate of adults, so limiting alcohol consumption can keep your little one’s liver safe.
+Alcohol can impact your baby’s eating and sleeping.
+Some research suggests that after a mother consumes an alcoholic beverage, her baby gets 20-30% less milk than usual.
 Babies can also get sleepy if mothers drink alcohol, but this sleep can be restless and shorter than normal.

 How long should I wait before breastfeeding?

-Make sure you wait at least 2 hours before nursing your baby so that your body has enough time to process and clear out the alcohol.
-Although every woman’s body is different, your blood alcohol level is generally highest 30 to 90 minutes after a drink.
-The best way to enjoy a relaxing glass of wine is by timing it so that you’ve either fed right before your drink, or having it during one of baby’s longer sleeps.
+Generally you can wait about 2 hours before nursing your baby so that your body has enough time to process and clear out one drink.
+Although every woman’s body is different, your blood alcohol level is generally highest 30 to 60 minutes after a drink.
+Keep in mind food intake does cause this to be slightly slower.
+The best way to enjoy a relaxing glass of wine is by timing it so that you’ve either fed right before your drink, or having it during one of Baby’s longer sleeps.
 To avoid breastfeeding while drinking altogether, before drinking, pump and store milk you can feed to your baby later, or formula feed in the hours after your drink.
-To bust another breastfeeding myth, pumping after drinking does not speed the elimination of alcohol from your bloodstream, so when you drink, sit back, relax, and enjoy a little you time.
+To bust another breastfeeding myth, pumping after drinking does not speed the elimination of alcohol from your bloodstream, so when you drink, sit back, relax, and enjoy a little “you” time.

 Sources